What is a short term loan?

 Once you've chosen a loan period, you'll be able to see your fixed interest rate, the amount you'll pay for each repayment, and the final overall cost.
 With no hidden or extra charges along the way, you'll know exactly how much you need to repay from the start.

-Loan periods start at 35 weeks for new customers, and there is a 52 week loan option for existing customers.
+Loan periods start at 35 weeks for new customers, with an additional 52 week option, depending on how much you borrow.
 You'll be able to work out the best arrangement for you with your local agent when you apply.
 If you're accepted for one of our short term loans, your money will be delivered to your door, and your local agent will collect repayments from you in person.

 The table below shows some examples of the different loan periods available, their weekly payments and the overall cost.
 You'll be able to decide the most suitable arrangement with your local agent when you apply.